picodata/picodata/docs/topology.md

 : Name of the instance.
 *env*: `PICODATA_INSTANCE_ID`
 *default*: `i%raft_id%`, e.g. `i1`, `i42`, etc.
-:hammer_and_wrench:: Надо придумать, как идентифицировать каждого клиента в больших наборах (advertise?).
-ID генерируется только при обработке запроса.

 `--failure-domain <key=value,...>`
 : Comma-separated list describing physical location of the server.
 Each domain is a key-value pair.
-Until max replicaset count is reached, picodata will never put two instances with a common failure domain in the same replicaset.
-Instead, new replicasets will e created.
-They'll be filled with other instances until desired replication factor is satisfied.
+Until max replicaset count is reached, picodata will avoid putting two instances into the same replicaset if at least one key of their failure domains has the same value.
+Instead, new replicasets will be created.
+Replicasets will be populated with instances from different failure domains until the desired replication factor is reached.
 *env*: `PICODATA_FAILURE_DOMAIN`
 *default*: *none*
-:hammer_and_wrench:: Объяснить правила "common failure domain".

-`--replicaset-group <name>`
+`--group <name>`
-: Name of the replicaset group.
+: Name of the instance group.
 It's an error to run instance with a group changed.
-*env*: `PICODATA_REPLICASET_GROUP`
+*env*: `PICODATA_GROUP`
 *default*: `default`

-:hammer_and_wrench: Зачем это? Без картинки, поясняющей архитектуру кластера, объяснить сложновато.
+`--role <name,...>`
+: Valid roles are `"storage"` and `"router"`.
+*env*: `PICODATA_ROLE`
+*default*: `storage,router`

 `--init-replication-factor <number>`
 : Total number of replicas (copies of data) for each replicaset in the current group.
+It's only accounted upon the group creation (adding the first instance in the group), and ignored aftwerwards.
 *env*: `PICODATA_INIT_REPLICATION_FACTOR`
 *default*: `1`
-:hammer_and_wrench: Учитывается только при создании группы. Потом игнорируется.

 `--init-storage-weight <number>`
 : Proportional capacity of current instance.
 Common for each instance in the current group.
+Only valid for instances with "storage" role enabled.
 *env*: `PICODATA_INIT_STORAGE_WEIGHT`
 *default*: `1`
-:hammer_and_wrench: Учитывается только при создании группы. Потом игнорируется.

 `--max-replicaset-count`
 : Maximum number of replicasets in the current group.